 Skip to Content

-How Do I Clear / Clean / Delete System Log, Cache and Outdated Backup in Apple Mac OS X
+How to Clear / Clean / Delete System Log, Cache and Outdated Backup in Apple Mac OS X?

 System log files, application error crash reports, cache, iOS and iTune backup tend to build up from time to time which could possibly slow down Mac OS X (macOS).
 To remove system log files and application error crash reports from Mac OS, follow these steps.